Erik B. Jørgensen

-Erik B. Jørgensen is a Danish author and adventurer.
+Erik B. Jørgensen is a Danish author, adventurer and television personality.
+He is known as being an instructor on the Danish television show Korpset, a programme based on the British SAS: Who Dares Wins format.

 Biography

 Jørgensen was born and raised on a farm in Alkeshave on the island of Funen.
 After graduation, he served in the Sirius Sled Patrol and later in the Hunter Corps (the Danish army Special Forces).
 Since then, he has made numerous expeditions, which he details in his books.
 He is a member of the Adventurers Club of Denmark.